defano/pig-tutorial/README.md

 * Join the 99th percentile data with the number of tickets per camera per day
 * Filter the result, eliminating records where the number of tickets issued is fewer than the 99th percentile.

-We'll be making use of a _user defined function_, (UDF) called "DataFu" (and created by LinkedIn) to simplify the calculation of  percentiles/quantiles.
+We'll be making use of a _user defined function_, (UDF) called "DataFu" (created by LinkedIn) to simplify the calculation of  percentiles/quantiles.
 UDFs provide an extension to the Pig Latin language and can be written in Java, Python and Javascript.
 While authoring UDFs is relatively straightforward, the details are beyond the scope of this lab.

 1. Create a new script by clicking the "New Script" link on the page.
 Give the new script a name like `Outliers`.
 2. Upload the DataFu UDF to the Hortonworks platform by clicking the "Upload UDF Jar" button.
 Locate the `datafu-1.2.0.jar` library under the `lib` directory of the USB (or on GitHub, [here](https://github.com/defano/ccc-big-data/blob/master/lib/datafu-1.2.0.jar)).